Agathonas/terracon-hex-quest/README.md

 - <b>Ownership Tracking:</b> Keeping track of who owns which token at any given time.
 - <b>Interoperability:</b> Ensuring the token adheres to the ERC721 standard for compatibility with wallets and marketplaces.

-Custom functionality needed:
+<h3>Custom functionality needed:</h3>

-- Storage for Prestige Points: Each token will have associated points that can be updated.
+- <b>Storage for Prestige Points:</b> Each token will have associated points that can be updated.
 Use a mapping structure to associate each token ID with its points.
-- Update Function for Prestige Points: A function that allows updating the points of a specific token.
+- <b>Update Function for Prestige Points:</b> A function that allows updating the points of a specific token.
 This function should be restricted so that only an authorized contract (such as your future game round manager contract) can call it.

 ![prestige 7](https://github.com/Agathonas/terracon-hex-quest/assets/158577277/60b48d72-124c-43a1-b8f0-205e53490910)